Eyescale/Consensus/Release/Version-1.2/README.txt

 	substantial than anticipated.

-	Hence our decision to create this intermediate minor release, limited to supporting the 2_TM.single story example, prior to moving on to our targeted major feature development - now in Version-WIP.
+	Hence our decision to create this intermediate minor release, limited to supporting the TM.single story example, prior to moving on to our targeted major feature development - now in Version-WIP.

 Contents